ethanrackleff/lifefiles/README.md

 These dotfiles are designed for optimal readability on black-and-white **E-Ink** displays.
 Instead of relying on hue differences, it uses text styles (**bold**, *italics*, and *underlines*) to differentiate syntax elements in neovim.
 This approach ensures code is clear and structured even in monochrome, following best practices from minimal-color themes (using font styles rather than color alone).
 Animations are minimized to ensure minimal E-ink "ghosting"

+--

+## Summary

+By using a combination of *underline*, **bold**, and *italic* text styles for syntax groups, this colorscheme makes code structure readable on e-ink devices where color-based distinction is not available.
+This approach echoes how early monochrome editors and modern accessibility-minded themes handle syntax highlighting, relying on text decorations to convey meaning.
+With `useEInk` mode, you can switch this styling on or off depending on your display.

+When e-ink mode is active, you can expect:

+* **Bold** text to denote key language constructs (keywords, important identifiers).
+* *Underlines* to mark constants and standout elements (literals, function names, types).
+* *Italics* to mark secondary or contextual elements (comments, built-ins).
+* Combinations (like **bold+underline** or **bold+italic**) for elements that deserve extra emphasis (e.g., functions, macros, errors).

+This ensures that code remains **highly readable and well-organized in black-and-white**, without sacrificing the informational richness that syntax highlighting provides.

 ## Design Rationale